utsav8946/Blinkit-Dashboard/README.md

 This project aims to analyze the sales performance, customer behavior, and operational efficiency of Blinkit.
 The dashboard provides clear insights that help identify top-selling items, understand order trends, track customer ratings, and support better decision-making.
 It is designed to give users a complete view of the business in a simple and interactive way.

 **Tech Stack**

-1)Power BI – for data cleaning, modelling, and creating interactive visuals
+1) Power BI – for data cleaning, modelling, and creating interactive visuals

-2)Power Query – for transforming and preparing raw data
+2) Power Query – for transforming and preparing raw data

-3)DAX – for writing measures and calculations
+3) DAX – for writing measures and calculations

-4)Excel/CSV – used as the base data source
+4) Excel/CSV – used as the base data source

-5)GitHub – for project hosting and version control
+5) GitHub – for project hosting and version control

 **Data Source**

 The dataset includes information about:

-1)Product categories
+1) Product categories

-2)Sales and revenue
+2) Sales and revenue

-3)Order quantities
+3) Order quantities

-4)Ratings and customer feedback
+4) Ratings and customer feedback

-5)Outlet type and location
+5) Outlet type and location

 This data was provided in CSV/Excel format and imported into Power BI for analysis.